 Where applicable, VAT is excluded in the tariffs and must be adjusted up or down depending on the rate in terms of VAT legislation.

 SECTION U: INTEREST ON ARREARS

-Interest be charged on arrear rates only, except in instances where there is a special agreement with Council.
+Interest be charged on arrear rates only for all customers, except key customers and in instances where there is a special agreement with Council.
 This is in line with MFMA 64(2)(g).